Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

+According to the previous discussion, algorithmically-aligned GNNs have been already explored in the context of dynamic programming, iterative computation,\footnote{Recent work \citep{yang2021graph} has also demonstrated that GNNs can be made to align with iterative optimization algorithms, such as proximal gradient descent and iterative reweighted least squares.} as well as algorithms backed by data structures.
+While novel architectures continue to be developed, there are also interesting theoretical results that further elucidate what makes an architecture extrapolate well on algorithmic execution tasks.
+We summarize and refer to some of these theoretical results here, and highlight two emerging outlooks on algorithmic GNNs.

-Further, recent theoretical results have provided a unifying explanation for why algorithmically inspired prescriptions provide benefits to extrapolating both in algorithmic and in physics-based tasks \cite{Xu2020}.
-Specifically, the authors make a useful geometric argument---ReLU-backed MLPs always tend to extrapolate {linearly} outside of the support of the training set.
-Hence, if we can design architecture components or task featurisations such that the individual parts (e.g. message functions in GNNs) have to learn roughly-linear ground-truth functions, this theoretically and practically implies stronger out-of-distribution performance.
-This explains, e.g., why \emph{max} aggregation performs well for shortest path-finding.
-The Bellman-Ford dynamic programming rule (e.g. as in Figure \ref{algo_align})
+Recent theoretical results have provided a unifying explanation for why algorithmically-inspired prescriptions provide benefits to extrapolating both in algorithmic and in physics-based tasks \citep{Xu2020}.
+Specifically, the authors make a useful geometric argument: ReLU-backed MLPs, being piece-wise linear functions, always tend to extrapolate {linearly} outside of the support of the training set.
+Hence, if we can design architecture components or task featurizations such that the individual parts (e.g., message functions in GNNs) have to learn roughly-linear ground-truth functions, this theoretically and practically implies stronger out-of-distribution performance.
+This explains, e.g., why (component-wise) max aggregation performs well for shortest path-finding.
+The Bellman-Ford dynamic programming rule (e.g., as in Figure \ref{algo_align})

-is an edge-wise linear function followed by a minimisation.
+is an edge-wise linear function followed by a minimization.
 Hence, assuming a GNN of the form

 we can see that the message function $M$ now has to learn a \emph{linear function} in $h_v$ and $w_{vu}$---a substantially easier feat than if the sum-aggregation is used.
+Recent research has taken this insight further, demonstrating that algorithmic extrapolation may necessitate either maintaining a \emph{causal model} of the distribution shift \citep{bevilacqua2021size}, or carefully crafted self-supervised learning objectives \citep{yehudai2021local}.